- Food and Cooking»

 When making biscuits, if you take a little care, your final result will be far better.
 When I first started making biscuits, I would hurry through them and I ended up with tough, awful biscuits that even our dog wouldn't eat.

-Make your biscuits with tender loving care and you will be rewarded by wonderful fluffy biscuits.
+Make your biscuits with tender loving care and you will be rewarded with wonderful fluffy biscuits.

 • Slather biscuits with real butter while still warm and top with strawberry jam

 • Serve biscuits with butter and real maple syrup